stelligent-mmcelreath/stelligent-u/07-load-balancing/README.md

 ##### Question: SSL Policy

 _What is the trade off of going with a more secure SSL policy?_
+`Less compability`

 ##### Question: Certificate Management

 _We imported a local certificate into ACM, what other options do you have?
 How do those processes work?_
+`ACM issued certs, a DNS entry or email confirmation of a domain you own.
+Or Importing a cert for a proper CA`

 #### Lab 7.1.4: Cleanup